-This can be one of the most difficult areas to navigate regarding transracial adoption.
-Pre-existing attitudes and perspectives among extended family members-particularly grandparents and great-grandparents-about race can make transracial adoption especially hard.
-On one hand, prospective adoptive parents don't want their desire to give a child a home to be undermined by the negative attitudes of family members.
+This can be one of the most difficult things to navigate regarding transracial placement.
+Pre-existing attitudes and perspectives of extended family members - particularly grandparents and great-grandparents - about race can make this especially hard.
+On the one hand, parents don't want their desire to give a child a home to be undermined by the negative attitudes of family members.
 On the other hand, these same parents are well aware that negative racial attitudes can be extremely hurtful to a child.
-The best time to have the conversation about this issue is before you bring a child home.
+The best time to have a conversation about this issue is before you bring a child into your home.
 Yes, it might be the most uncomfortable conversation you've ever had with some family members, but it is a vital and sacrificial way for you to love your child.
 (In some cases, there may be family gatherings you won't be able to attend until this issue is handled.)
-Remember that if God has called you to adopt a child of another race, you need to trust Him to transform the hearts of your extended family.
+Remember that if God has called you to parent a child of another race through foster care or adoption, you need to trust Him to transform the hearts of your extended family.